 The students who produce the Herald are honing skills that will give them a competitive edge as they enter the workplace.
 The twice-weekly publication is distributed free on Tuesdays and Thursdays at locations on campus and in the Bowling Green community.

 The College Heights Herald was among the first college newspapers with a full online edition.
 WKUHERALD.com provides updates throughout each day on news at WKU.
 It also includes a complete digital replica edition of the College Heights Herald.
 The website in 2012 won a Pinnacle Award for best web presence.
 The Herald also offers WKUHERALD apps for both Apple and Android mobile devices.

 The Talisman is WKU's official yearbook.
 The Talisman breaks the mold of a traditional yearbook.
-The 400-plus page publication strives to capture the unique essence of life on the Hill through a blend of award-winning photography and stories with cutting edge design.
+The 350-plus page publication strives to capture the unique essence of life on the Hill through a blend of award-winning photography and stories with cutting edge design.

 A WKU tradition since 1924, the Talisman covers the entire academic year and the book is typically delivered in early fall.
 The award-winning publication is free to all WKU students who reserve a copy.

 The Talisman routinely ranks as one of the best college yearbooks in the nation.
-It has won 15 national Pacemaker awards, the most recent for the 2012 Talisman, awarded in October 2013; five Gold Crowns, including for the 2012 Talisman, and four Silver Crowns.
+It has won 15 national Pacemaker awards, the most recent for the 2012 Talisman, awarded in October 2013; six Gold Crowns, including for the 2013 Talisman, and four Silver Crowns.
 It also won five Trendsetter awards; that award was retired after no other yearbook in the nation could successfully compete against the Talisman.

 Student editors determine all content in the Talisman.